synopse/mORMot2/src/orm/README.md

 - The parent `TOrm` class give access to ORM methods at object level;
 - `IRestOrm IRestOrmServer IRestOrmClient` interfaces can be used in business code for abstract and persistent-agnostic data access;
 - UTF-8 and JSON are used from the ground up, to make our ORM easy to consume in a REST approach, as defined in the `/src/rest` folder;
-- It can leverage *SQlite3* as its kernel, to access several data sources;
+- It can leverage *SQlite3* as its kernel, to access several data sources over virtual tables;
 - A high-performance in-memory engine, using JSON or binary on disk, is available;
 - Switch to a *NoSQL* database like *MongoDB* is possible, transforming our ORM to an ODM - aka *Object-Document-Mapping*.